Low Carb Diets Are The Only Diets That Work, Says Diet Doctor To The Stars

 He said that these diets, favored by the likes of Kim Kardashian, are the most effective metabolic boosters because they turn your body into a “furnace” of sorts.
 By avoiding high carb products, like bread, pasta, rice, and sugar, your body is forced to burn fat for energy.
 This process, called ketosis, “feeds” your brain with the ketone bodies that result from the fat-burning process.

-Inasmuch as people are going on a “keto” diet and thinking it’s all the rage, the concept of low carb diets actually was introduced into the pop culture zeitgeist more than 150 years ago.
-At that time, an undertaker by the name of William Banting wrote about his secret for losing more than 3 stone (about 40 lbs.) by cutting out high-starch products (like sugar, potatoes, beer, and bread) and sticking, instead, to products like meat, vegetables, dry wine, and fruit.
+Inasmuch as people are going on a “keto” diet and thinking it’s all the rage, the concept of low carb diets was actually introduced into the pop culture zeitgeist more than 150 years ago.
+At that time, an undertaker by the name of William Banting wrote about his secret for losing more than 3 stone (about 40 pounds) by cutting out high-starch products (like sugar, potatoes, beer, and bread) and sticking, instead, to products like meat, vegetables, dry wine, and fruit.

 He detailed his weight loss journey in a book called Letter on Corpulence.